abelardopardo/ontask_b/docs_src/Using/index.rst

 .. _details_export:

 Export
-  This functionality allows you to take a snapshot (or a picture) of the content of the workflow and store it in a file for your records.
+  This functionality allows you to take a snapshot of the content of the workflow and store it in a file for your records.
 You may select which actions are included in the exported file

   .. figure:: ../scaptures/workflow_export.png
      :align: center

-  The menu offers you the possibility of exporting only the data, or the data **and** the :ref:`action <action>` in the workflow.
+  The menu offers the possibility of exporting only the data, or the data **and** the :ref:`action <action>` in the workflow.

 .. _details_clone:

 Clone
-  This function creates a new workflow by duplicating the data, actions and conditions of the current workflow.
+  This function creates a new workflow duplicating the data, actions and conditions of the current workflow.
 The new workflow will have the same name with the prefix "*Copy of *".